asavoulides/VHF-Radio-Analysis/README.md

 ﻿# VHF-Radio-Analysis
 Ensure OpenAI key is in Path.
-Install Nvidia Cuda in order to optimize transcription performance
+OPTIONAL: Install Nvidia's CUDA model in order to optimize multithreading performance by utilizing GPU rather than CPU

 Add files to analyze in Audio directory
 Run app.py